Ongoing Projects

 Bizarreness Effect, Memory & Metamemory

-Bizarreness effect refers to the finding that people generally remember bizarre information (e.g., The dog rode the bicycle down the street) more than plausible information (e.g., The dog chased the bicycle down the street).
+Bizarreness effect refers to the finding that people generally remember bizarre information more than plausible information.
 This project investigates how bizarreness differentially affects memory and metamemory.